Honest Inference for Stochastic Optimization: Concluding Remarks

 \section{Concluding Remarks}

-This manuscript introduces a general approach to constructing confidence sets for M-estimation, addressing longstanding challenges in statistical inference due to inherent irregularities in these tasks.
-The proposed method employs sample splitting, facilitating validity across regular and irregular settings.
-In particular, the method offers a dimension-agnostic solution that is particularly valuable for high-dimensional problems where inferential tools are currently limited or unavailable.
-The general framework is illustrated through two approaches: one based on concentration inequalities and the other on the central limit theorem (CLT).
-The manuscript provides foundational theorems for each case that guarantee validity and characterize their convergence rates.
+This manuscript introduces a general framework for constructing confidence sets for solutions of stochastic optimization problems, rendering empirical risk minimization as special cases.
+The proposed method employs sample splitting, which facilitates validity across both regular and irregular settings.
+In particular, the method offers a dimension-agnostic solution, which becomes applicable in high-dimensional problems where standard asymptotic theory breaks down.
+The manuscript provides a unified treatment of validity, conservativeness, and the diameter of the resulting confidence sets.

-The theoretical properties of the proposed methods are demonstrated through statistical applications where inference is challenging.
-The first application considers mean estimation and misspecified linear regression in growing dimensions.
-The proposed methods remain valid even when the dimension $d$ exceeds $n^{1/2}$, a regime where many existing inferential tools fail.
-The convergence rates of the proposed method are also dimension-agnostic and match those of the known minimax lower bounds---these properties have been previously established in estimation but have been less known for inference.
-The second application extends the proposed methods to irregular settings, such as cube-root asymptotic, whose convergence rates are shown to adapt to the underlying geometry of the optimization problem at hand.

-The authors are currently exploring several directions for extending the proposed method.
-One key area is the constrained optimization problems, where similar irregularities emerge when the solution lies on the boundary of the constrained set.
-This issue includes problems involving shape constraints and sparsity.
-In particular, there is a lack of inferential tools for LASSO and Dantzig selectors \citep{candes2007dantzig} despite their widespread use, making the investigation in this area of significant interest.